gemforce-team/Autocast/README.md

 ## Usage
-* Press `Ctrl + number` to enter marker placement mode for that spell.
+* Press `Ctrl + 1/2/3` to enter marker placement mode for that strike spell.
 The only indication that you've done so is a floating text message.
 * Leftclick the desired point on the playing field, an invisible marker will be placed there.
 Again, you'll receive confirmation vie a floating text message.
 * From that point on the respective strike spell will be cast on that position every time it reaches max charge.
 (Cast attempts happen every 15 frames)
-* To remove a marker, enter marker placement mode with `Ctrl + number`, then rightclick.
+* To remove a marker, enter marker placement mode with `Ctrl + 1/2/3`, then rightclick.
 * **Please not that at the moment markers are not reset when you enter a new level, you'll have to (re)move them individually**